tonybutzer/harmony-docs/documentation/source/05week.md

 - migrate eco users to the eco VPC mini-pangeo
 - add encryption where i have to - or decomission less important services

+### IAM - things you will never, ever, need to know - Whew!
+- but if you do there's an app for that - I mean a Jupyter Notebook for that!
+- aws iam list-attached-role-policies --role-name lsds-developer-ec2
+- Jupyter notebooks simplify every complex concept :-)

 ## Kelcy - where do you author notebooks?
 - Answer: pangeo.cr.usgs.gov